 - It could also mean that as the woman struggles with her desire to have her way rather than submitting to the man, the man will exercise ungodly domination over her as a reaction.

+I lean toward the first option as the most likely.
 In either case, woman now is given over to the misery of combating her own tendency to usurp a man’s headship.
 And in both cases, the answer is not for domineering rulership nor liberation from her situation altogether.
 Rather, the solution to the strife is godly headship and willing service as a helpmeet, bringing both the woman and the man back to God’s original purpose for both.

 We are Fallen